-Eystratios - Lemnos - Kavala, Syros - Kythnos - Kea - Laurio, and Laurio - Psara - Mesta.
+- Syros - Kythnos - Kea - Laurio

 Ferry Service from Lavrion and Other Greek Ports

-If you are planning ahead, remember that Greek ferry schedules are usually not posted until they begin - so a route starting March first may not be listed until after March first, making advance planning tricky.
-They will usually not be available for on-line booking until that schedule has started.
-So absence of a ferry listing does not necessarily mean that there will be no ferry for the timeframe you need.
-Usually, a call to either the ferry line itself or to the port authorities will get you the information you need.
+If you are planning ahead, remember that Greek ferry schedules are usually not posted until they begin, so a route starting March first may not be listed until after March first, making advance planning tricky.
+They will usually not be available for online booking until that schedule has started.
+The absence of a ferry listing does not necessarily mean that there will be no ferry for the timeframe you need.
+A call to either the ferry line itself or to the port authorities will get you the information you need.
 The Lavrion port authority number is (011 30) 22920 25249.